-Additional information about the Classics Major, Classics Minor, and the BA/MA degree can be found on the online Academic Catalog.
+Additional information about the classics major, classics minor, and the BA/MA degree can be found in the online Academic Catalog.

 - Twelve courses (36 credits) are required for a major in classics.

-- The other six courses are chosen from among the department’s offerings (including courses cross-listed with Classics), in consultation with the student’s adviser in the classics department, so as to build an intellectually substantial and coherent curriculum that fits the student’s interests.
+- The other six courses are chosen from among the department’s offerings (including courses cross-listed with Classics), in consultation with the student’s adviser in the Classics Department, so as to build an intellectually substantial and coherent curriculum that fits the student’s interests.
 Among these, students are strongly encouraged to complete a course in ancient Greek civilization (e.g., AS.040.111) and a course in Roman civilization (e.g., either The Roman Empire, AS.040.103, or The Roman Republic, AS.040.104).

 Students planning to pursue graduate study in classics will need to do substantially more work in Greek and Latin than the minimum requirements listed above; most PhD programs expect successful applicants to have studied one ancient language for at least three years and the other for at least two.
 Therefore, students interested in graduate work should be engaged in a language-intensive curriculum by the end of their sophomore year.

 Classics majors have the opportunity to graduate with honors by writing an honors thesis (15,000-20,000 words) in close consultation with a faculty member.
 Three credits of “honors thesis research” are awarded in the spring semester of the senior year.
 (These credits may not be used to fulfill the basic requirements for the Classics BA, which must be met independently of any honors thesis work.)

 Entrance to the Classics Honors Program is contingent on outstanding performance in previous classics courses.
 Students wishing to pursue an honors thesis are expected to consult with the director of undergraduate studies by March 15 of the junior year to allow for adequate advising, planning, and identification of an appropriate honors thesis advisor.